 There should be no conversion discrepancy, as the software takes conversion rates from the payment processor.
 Only in case it’s not possible, QuickBooks exchange rates for the corresponding transaction date are applied.

-To access settings, select the organization needed at the top right corner of the page – – > the Settings button on the left menu of the software – – > find the payment platform (if you have several connected) you want to customize the settings for – – > click on the Sync Settings button.
+To access settings, select the organization needed at the top right corner of the page – – > the Settings button on the left menu of the software – – > select the payment platform (if you have several connected) you want to customize the settings for.

 The setup for all transactions to be put into one account is ready by default, so there’s no need to do anything besides synchronizing transactions in multiple currencies in QuickBooks to check how it works for you.

-Note: please open the Synder settings (Gear icon in the top right corner) → General tab and make sure that Skip synchronization for transactions in a foreign currency is OFF, for the app to process all currencies.
+Note: please open the Synder settings (Gear icon in the top right corner) → General tab and make sure that Process transactions in multiple currencies is ON for the app to process all currencies.
 Otherwise, Synder will only sync transactions in your home currency.

 Congrats, you’re all set and ready to sync transactions in multiple currencies!